 What do you notice first about the ad?
 What is the CLAIM?
 What was your first reaction?
 Too much or just enough pathos?
 Arguments are also visual.
 Look at the arrangement of the ad.
 What do you notice first?
 Second?
 What is the effect of the arrangement?

 Do the activity on page 33 using the following "hot topics": Abortion, Religion, Same-sex Unions, Politics.

 How to Make a Connection

 How can pathos be used to bridge a gap with your audience?
 Used correctly, pathos is a powerful appeal.
 Relating similar experiences builds the bridge.
 According to former President Clinton, you want the audience to know you "feel their pain."
 You need to establish you know the issue in depth.
-Read the Steve Jobs segment on page 34.
+Read the Steve Jobs segment below.
 He makes a connection with the audience, reassuring them everybody fails, but sometimes it is for the best.
 Almost every one can relate to this because life is fickle and can hand us something we did not expect.

 Another way to make a connection is to help readers identify with your experiences.

 And, using emotions can open up an audience that is not interested in or is opposed to the topic.